mozey/solid/README.md

 - Use interfaces for: *common behaviour*, *decoupling*, and *restricting behaviour*

 [LSP Examples](https://github.com/mozey/solid/tree/main/c-liskov-substitution)
-- Common Go Mistakes: *"Keeping interfaces on the client side avoids unnecessary abstractions"*<sup>[[Interface on the producer side](https://100go.co/#interface-on-the-producer-side-6)]</sup>

 ### I - Interface Segregation Principle (ISP)

 **Concept**:

-Clients should not be forced to depend on methods that they don't use.
+*Clients should not be forced to depend on methods that they don't use.* -- Robert C. Martin

 Instead, many specific interfaces are better than one general interface.
 This means that interfaces should be small and focused on specific sets of related methods.

 **Benefits**:
 - Reduces dependencies and coupling between classes.